h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 In automatic mode, the H2O cluster is started automatically.
 The cluster can be started automatically only in YARN environment at the moment.
 We recommend this approach, as it is easier to deploy external clusters in this mode and it is also more suitable for production environments.
-When the H2O cluster is started on YARN, it is started as a map reduce job, and it always uses the flatfile approach for nodes to cloud up.
+When the H2O cluster is started on YARN, it is started as a map-reduce job, and it always uses the flat-file approach for nodes to cloud up.

 Get H2O driver, for example, for cdh 5.8: